Shashwat545/HTML-Cheatsheet/README.md

  5. Submit a **Pull request** so that I can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+## Give this project a star :star: if you found it interesting

 ---